Does Reverse Osmosis Waste Water

 Do RO Water Filtration Systems WASTE Water?

-If you have dirt on your hands and use water to rinse off the dirt, are you wasting water?
-Most would say no, but using water to wash the hands.
+Let us explain the reverse osmosis process this way: If you have dirt on your hands, how would you remove it?
+You would use water to rinse off the dirt.
+Does this mean you are "wasting water"?
+Most would say no, but that you're simply using water to wash the hands.

 Simply put: in the Reverse Osmosis process, water is utilized to "wash" impurities out of your water, too.
 Yes, water itself is what is needed to produce clean water in the reverse osmosis process.